codeonlyjs/website/content/guide/templateText.md

 }
 ```

-Although rarely used the comment node can be used for diagnostics, and
+Although rarely used, the comment node can be used for diagnostics and
 is also occassionally useful with server-side rendering (SSR).